 The Outlandos is a tribute to The Police.
 We are a proper 3 piece band, with Rich, Enio and Andy playing the parts of Sting, Stewart and Andy.
 We play all the hits, and many songs that The Police never played live.

 The Outlandos came together in 2009, when Rich launched the project.
 He put up "guitarist and drummer wanted" posters and in time connected with Andy.
-The band rehearsed several drummers over the years, and this year found the perfect addition, with Enio joining in November of 2018.
+The band rehearsed several drummers over the years, and recently found the perfect addition, with Enio joining in November of 2018.
 "The challenge was securing the musicians with the chops and commitment for a project like this.
 I've found those qualities in Andy and Enio.
 The Police were an incredible hybrid of styles with each member contributing his own special approach.
 The result being something very unique and original.
 The chances of bringing together another set of three guys who can each nail those respective roles are very slim.
 I think I've done it. "

 One of the challenges with playing the music of The Police is that they were, and still are, great players and musicians.
 So, the guys each now have to use all the stuff they have learned over the years, and apply it to playing this music.
 Andy has taken many of the styles he has learned from playing various different music and been able to apply to this project.
 Finger picking, slide, and various techniques, and learning where to use the various pedals.
-Add to that the bass and string sections he controls from the bass pedals.
+Add to that the bass and string sections he controls from the synth pedals.
 Enio has a very difficult job, as Stewart always played the parts differently, which, in itself, makes the drum parts exciting.
 Add that to the energy you need, Enio is always busy.
 Sting's vocals are always challenging, and Rich is reaching all the needed notes to make the songs sound right.

 The band is currently rehearsing, and will be playing gigs in southern Ontario.
 See our Facebook page as well, @theoutlandoscanada, for upcoming shows.